basarat/typescript-react/03 stateful/README.md

 ***Click the div in the demo***
 * Now if we go ahead and click the div you can see that the state changes correctly causing the component to re-render with the new state.

-Lets say we want to add another property `foo` to the state.
-As soon as we do that we get an error for calls to `setState` that do not pass in the property `foo`.
-We can fix that by marking foo as optional.
-It is conventional to mark all state members as optional so that setState can be called with just the members you want changed.